Code Reviews Matter a Freaking Lot

 Know your shit.
 Sorry about my language.
 This is kind of optional, really.
 If you are a really good Ruby engineer, or a really good Javascript engineer, or, ok, you got it.
 So, you know that a single huge_array.map! will perform much better than some crazy array mapping with an each in there.
 You also will know the trade-offs.
 You should know that in Ruby a ! means it will modify itself inline, or raise an exception.
 And you also know that a predicate ? always returns a boolean.

 All this is knowledge you know you need to apply in a code review.
 This is one of the things most reviews focus on — what they know.
-Which generates a staggering amount of approved, dangerous changes.
-Maybe “dangerous” is the wrong word.
 Code quality and knowing the details are wonderful to add, they enrich a lot, yet it’s just a small, rare slice of what we do.

 Write good freaking comments